gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

     return 0; // should never get here
 }
 ```
-In the constructor of BiometricsFingerprint, it calls openHal() to open HAL module.
+In the constructor of BiometricsFingerprint class, it calls openHal() to open HAL module.
 ```
 BiometricsFingerprint::BiometricsFingerprint() : mClientCallback(nullptr), mDevice(nullptr) {
     sInstance = this; // keep track of the most recent instance